Somelauw/Slavonic-multilingual-phonetic-keyboard/README.md

 A different project also supporting most Slavic languages based on the Russian Windows keyboard layout: http://chuvash.eu/2015/01/03/creating-a-russian-extended-keyboard-layout/

-Many keyboard layouts for different languages for windows can be found here (in fact this is where I found the original version of this layout) http://kbd-intl.narod.ru/english/layouts
+Many keyboard layouts for different languages for Windows can be found [here](http://kbd-intl.narod.ru/english/layouts) (in fact this is where I found the original version of this layout)